keyboardio/Kaleidoscope/README.md

 > are final actions, where one does not wish to continue the leader sequence
 > further in the hopes of finding a longer match.

+### `.timeOut`

+> The number of loop iterations to wait before a sequence times out.
+Once the
+> sequence timed out, if there is a partial match with an action, that will be
+> performed, otherwise the Leader sequence will simply reset.
+>
+> Not strictly a method, it is a variable one can assign a new value to.
+>
+> Defaults to 20.

 ## Further reading

 Starting from the [example][plugin:example] is the recommended way of getting